 Life expectancy at birth is a commonly used age-standardised summary indicator of population health that expresses the average number of years a newborn would be expected to live given the death rates in a particular period[12].
-While no individual would actually be expected to experience a set of death rates observed in a given period throughout their life, life expectancy provides a snapshot of the mortality profile of a population in a given period.
+While no individual would actually be expected to experience these death rates throughout their life, life expectancy provides a snapshot of the mortality profile of a population in a given period.
 Additionally, life expectancy is a comparable indicator of population health that does not require the arbitrary choice of a standard population as done with reported standardised death rates.
 Furthermore, as life expectancy is sensitive to the ages at which deaths occur and because it is comparable across time, it can shed additional light on the cumulative burden of a crisis such as COVID-19 on population health and enable comparisons with previous population health conditions.
-Lifespan inequality is another complementary indicator of population health which has implications for public health planning[13–15].
-Lifespan inequality has important implications at both the individual and the societal level.
-Greater lifespan inequality means that individuals face greater uncertainty about when they will die, potentially affecting decisions such as health behaviours over the life course.
-Lifespan inequality also has important implications for health and social care planning and budgets, with higher levels implying greater dispersion in the ages at death and allocation of resources for different needs.
-Lifespan inequality is one of the most fundamental measures of inequality that reflects how unevenly population health improvements are shared within a population and has begun to be reported alongside life expectancy in health and demographic research.
+Lifespan inequality is another complementary indicator of population health with implications for public health planning, which has increasingly been reported in population health research [13–15].
+While life expectancy is a measure of average mortality, lifespan inequality focuses on a second dimension of mortality, the variation in length of life between individuals in a population.
+It is possible for two populations to have the same life expectancy (i.e. average) with different levels of lifespan inequality because of the variation in the distribution of the ages of death.
+Thus, lifespan inequality provides a complementary perspective that reflects how unevenly population health improvements are shared within a population, which has important implications for health and social care planning.
+Trends over the twentieth-century from high-income countries, including England and Wales, show that as life expectancy and the modal age at death have increased, lifespan inequality has tended to decrease[16].
+Nevertheless, the age dynamics driving improvement in each indicator are different.
+Reducing mortality at any age increases life expectancy.
+However for lifespan inequality to decrease when life expectancy is increasing, more lives need to be saved at younger than older ages, usually below life expectancy[13].
+This compresses the distribution of deaths, making ages at death more similar.

-We estimate all-cause excess deaths from week 10 (March 2-8), the week in which the first death attributable to COVID-19 was registered in England and Wales, to latest available data from week 33 of 2020 (August 10).
+.
+We estimate all-cause excess deaths from week 10 (March 2-8), the week in which the first death attributable to COVID-19 was registered in England and Wales, to latest available data from week 47 of 2020 (ending November 20).
 Our work builds on existing estimates and approaches in three ways.
 First, we provide estimates disaggregated by age and sex, to highlight variations in excess deaths during the pandemic in England and Wales.
 Second, we develop refined model-based counterfactual estimates of excess deaths that better account for exposures and seasonal mortality patterns.
 We also systematically assess the sensitivity of excess deaths to different model-based estimates.
-Third, we provide estimates of life expectancy and lifespan inequality during the first 33 weeks of 2020 and compare them with previous mortality trends.
+Third, we provide estimates of life expectancy and lifespan inequality during the first 47 weeks of 2020 and compare them with previous mortality trends.
 By considering all three measures together: excess deaths, life expectancy and lifespan inequality, this study presents a comprehensive assessment of the mortality impacts of the COVID-19 pandemic thus far.

 Methods